UrsaAlcor/lz4/README.rst

 LZ4
 ===

-Compile & install LZ4 as a lmod module
+Compile & install LZ4 as a lmod module.